SyndARn/ARnActorModel/README.md

 -  actor can send messages across servers, you just need to hold a reference to another actor on a server ...
 -  some actor can behave as public services, or be supervised

-Unit tests are included as all as some sample applications.
+Unit tests are included as well as some sample applications.